bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	email.userSubject           string      Subject of the email to the user.
 Your poll/quiz-result email.sendToAdmin           boolean     Send an email to the admin at the final page?
 0 email.sendToUser            boolean     Send an email to the user at the final page?
-0 email.answers               string      Send email to specific admins (see manual)? pagebrowser.itemsPerPage    integer     Number of questions on a page.
+0 email.specific              string      Send email to specific admins (see below)? pagebrowser.itemsPerPage    integer     Number of questions on a page.
 1 pagebrowser.insertAbove     boolean     You don´t need this.
 0 pagebrowser.insertBelow     boolean     You don´t need this.
 0